kids-first/kf-lib-data-ingest/README.md

 #### Load a concept graph into the graph database
 Run the neo4j loader utility.

-The utility expects a JSON file that was written by `etl.transform.standard_model.graph.ConceptGraph`'s `export_to_file` method.
-As of 10/8/2018, the ingest pipeline does not yet have a clean and isolated way to run the transform stage by itself and optionally export the concept graph to file.
+The utility expects a GML file that was written by `etl.transform.standard_model.graph`'s `export_to_gml` method.
+As of 10/23/2018, the ingest pipeline does not yet have a clean and isolated way to run the transform stage by itself and optionally export the concept graph to file.
 For now, a previously generated test concept graph can be used for demonstration purposes.

 ```
-./src/utilities/neo4j_util.py ./test/data/concept_graph.json
+./src/utilities/neo4j_util.py ./test/data/test_graph.gml
 ```

 #### Query and visualize the graph